tristan-weil/ansible-role-pkg/README.md

 The list of packages to install.

-    pkg_force_upgrade: False                        # True|False
+    pkg_Debian_apt_allow_downgrades: False          # True|False

-If an upgrade is needed using this role, the variable must be set to `True`.
+For Debian, by default, downgrades are disallowed but it can be allowed with this variable set to `True`.

 ## Dependencies